Schinzel/kotlin-multi-module-template-v3/doc/code_standards/code_standards_all.md

 # Code Standards
+This is the code standards for humans and AI.

 ## Classes
 A class shall have:
-- ONE purpose and handle ONE well defined task
+- ONE purpose and handle ONE well-defined task
-- Preferably less than a 100 lines
+- Preferably less than 100 lines
 - Max 250 lines including comments and blank lines
 - Max 5 public functions